BAISD-CC/Weave/README.md

 #### 3.1.3 Software Interfaces

 - **ASP.NET Core Web API**
-  - Relay shall be implemented using ASP.NET Core for the backend API.
+  - Weave shall be implemented using ASP.NET Core for the backend API.
   - Endpoints shall follow RESTful conventions (`/api/resource/{id}`).
   - The system shall return JSON-formatted responses (UTF-8 encoded).
   - Middleware shall enforce security, logging, and error handling.

 - **React Frontend (Optional)**
-  - The frontend shall consume the Relay API via HTTP(S).
+  - The frontend shall consume the Weave API via HTTP(S).
   - Axios or Fetch API may be used for data fetching.
   - Authentication tokens (if used) must be securely stored (e.g., HttpOnly cookies or secure local storage).